lni/dragonboat-example/ondisk/README.md

 Start three instances of the example program on the same machine in three different terminals:

 ```
-./example-ondisk -nodeid 1
+./example-ondisk -replicaid 1
 ```
 ```
-./example-ondisk -nodeid 2
+./example-ondisk -replicaid 2
 ```
 ```
-./example-ondisk -nodeid 3
+./example-ondisk -replicaid 3
 ```
-This forms a Raft cluster with 3 nodes, each of them is identified by the NodeID specified on the command line.
+This forms a Raft group with 3 replicas, each of them is identified by the ReplicaID specified on the command line.
 For simplicity, this example program has been hardcoded to use 3 nodes and their node id values are 1, 2 and 3.

 You can type in a message in one of the two following formats -
 ```